Code-Institute-Submissions/ochukoerewive-msproject_JuneResub/README.md

 * Tested website in chrome and windows browsers, mobile phones, Ipad and desktop formats.
 *All images are in the images folder
 * Tested with chrome lighthouse testing alsome.
+* Facebook, twitter, youtube and linkedIn Icon leads to their own home pages.
+This is to ensure that the links function rightly.

 ## Attributions